 View your child's medical records and schedule appointments through our secure, online portal, day or night.

-What Is Autism?
+What Is Autism Spectrum Disorder?

-What Are the Signs of Autism?
+What Are the Signs & Symptoms of Autism?

 Signs of autism can include:

-- trouble interacting, playing with, or relating to others
+- trouble interacting or playing with others

-- having little or brief eye contact with others
+- having little eye contact with others

 - playing with a toy in a way that seems odd or repetitive